 Burrtec has an established route and schedule for collection of refuse and provides each individual a collection schedule, including alternative days for holidays.
 All operations are conducted in the least obstructive means possible.
-Burrtec typically disposes District waste at Lamb Canyon Sanitary Landfill, Badlands Sanitary Landfill, or El Sobrante Landfill.
+Burrtec disposes District waste at the Imperial County Landfill located in Salton City.

 All residents of Imperial County, inclusive of all District residents, can independently dispose of solid waste at the Salton City Landfill, which is a Class III landfill.
-The Salton City Landfill is permitted for up to 6,000 tons per day and/or 498 vehicles, and is open on Saturdays from 7am to 4pm.
+The Salton City Landfill is permitted for up to 6,000 tons per day and/or 498 vehicles and is open on Saturdays from 7am to 4pm.
 Disposal of hazardous wastes is not permitted.
 Since 1994, the burying of any metal with recyclable value has been prohibited.
 A bin exists on site for white goods such as refrigerators, stoves, etc. for transport elsewhere.